p88h/aoc2022/README.md

 This requires FFMPEG and a bit of luck (seems to work fine under Linux/WSL2, and not quite fine on OSX)

+(Note: recording does not work currently after update to .NET 8, which is likely given the sweeping changes in bitmap handling)

 The simplest way to view them is probably on [YouTube](https://www.youtube.com/playlist?list=PLgRrl8I0Q168jJYjfbzak3l-9xkLU6bCE)